top of page

 What Counts as “Excessive” Masturbation?

-• Masturbating multiple times a day out of habit or boredom
+• Masturbating several times a day mainly out of habit or boredom

-• Choosing masturbation over sex with a partner consistently
+• Choosing masturbation over sex with your partner on a regular basis

 The Psychology Behind the Habit